Jennings Environmental Education Center

 At Jennings today, it is hard to see the scars from previous uses of the land.
 As educators, the Jennings staff strives to help people understand that we continue to be a product of our environment and need to make informed decisions concerning the immediate and long-term effects of our actions.
 The decisions we make today about how to use the land will leave our legacy for future generations.

 Otto Emery Jennings

 Dr. Jennings first discovered the prairie in 1905.
-He was influential in the purchase and protection of the area by the Western Pennsylvania Conservancy, a private conservation group.
+Thanks to a generous donation from the Butler Garden Club, he initiated the purchase and protection of the area by the Western Pennsylvania Conservancy, a private conservation group.
 The Conservancy was instrumental in establishing environmental education at Jennings.

 By teaching others to appreciate Pennsylvania’s unique natural areas, Dr. Jennings helped to ensure that this and other special areas would be preserved for future generations.
 Almost a century later, we continue to teach others in this tradition.

 This one room, township school was built in 1880, on the site of a former log school.
 After 83 years of classes, the school closed in 1963.
 Foltz school was one of the last five public, one room schools to close in Pennsylvania.
 The building is currently being restored.